swafel/swafel/README.md

-### Hi there 👋
+### 👤 I'm Felix, I am...

-I'm Felix, a Junior Mobile Developer at RHE Global.
+A Junior Mobile Developer at RHE Global.

+### 🧑🏻‍🔧 I'm currently working on...
+Cool things with mobile technology

+### 🗣 My pronouns are...
+He/Him